markqvist/Reticulum/README.md

     - CAN-bus
     - ZeroMQ
     - MQTT
+    - IrDA / IrPHY
     - SPI
     - i²c
 - Planned, but not yet scheduled
   - Globally routable multicast
+  - Bindings for other programming languages
   - A portable Reticulum implementation in C, see [#21](https://github.com/markqvist/Reticulum/discussions/21)